Nelson Biodiversity Strategy

 Unfortunately, these ecosystems have degraded through vegetation clearance, infilling and unsustainable use of natural resources.
 The voracious appetites of pests like possums and smothering by invasive plants like Old Man’s Beard add to these pressures.

 Features of international importance include the Nelson Boulder Bank and the Waimea Inlet.
-The varying ecosystems support unusual and rare wildlife species such as fernbird, Nelson green gecko and Long-tailed bat.
+The varying ecosystems support unusual and rare wildlife species such as fernbird, Nelson green gecko and Back Beach beetle.

 The Nelson Biodiversity Strategy was launched on 5 June 2007 at the blind channel end of the Tahunanui Back Beach.
 The Strategy, adopted by Nelson City Council on 1 May 2007, represented a first for the Council.
-Not only was it the first of its kind to be adopted in the Top of the South Island, it was initiated and developed by a group of 22 partner organisations, ranging from Forest and Bird to Federated Farmers.
+Not only was it the first of its kind to be adopted in the Top of the South Island, it was initiated and developed by a group of partner organisations (now 32), ranging from Forest and Bird to Federated Farmers.